Welcome to the Temple of Zeus's Official Forums!

 Disclaimer: many of these are not finished because, as I already mentioned, I tend to switch between hobbies.
 I'm also an adult with a job that strains my eyes a lot and a graphic design hobby that are taking all of my free time, so most days I just don't have the energy to finish them, regardless of how much I'd like to.

 Why I'm writing this: I find it hard to surf through game recommendations and search for things that I will actually like.
-I also love to hear from other SS on their experiences and their own recommendations.
+I also love to hear from other Zevism on their experiences and their own recommendations.

 Personal favorites

 Journey: Wonderful game, was mind-blowing to me.
 Maybe I just have low standards, but it deeply affected me.
 I always end up returning to it.
-Not for those that don't enjoy walking around with little actual action, but I think most SS would very much appreciate the theme it explores.
+Not for those that don't enjoy walking around with little actual action, but I think most Zevism would very much appreciate the theme it explores.
 The music is also incredible.

 Stardew Valley: Farming simulator, yes.
 However, I have yet to find a game that brings as much comfort to me as this one.
 For me, it represents the idea of quiet solitude and life enjoyed in nature.
 The ideal of defeating capitalism in one way or another is also an attractive one.
 You can romance others, but I've never focused on that aspect of the game.
 [Have yet to finish it because I play with 300+ mods and each time the developer breaks said mods with an update I have to reinstall them all.]